K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 - a)	any other words or phrases used which are defined in the AMF Rules shall have the same meanings in this Agreement unless the context requires otherwise;
 - b)	references to statutory provisions, regulations, notices or the AMF Rules shall include those provisions, regulations, notices or rules as amended, extended, consolidated, substituted or re-enacted from time to time;
-- c)	references to legislation, acts of parliament or other statutory provisions are, for the avoidance of doubt, references to UK legislation, Acts of Parliament and statutes;
+- c)  references to legislation, acts of parliament or other statutory provisions are, for the avoidance of doubt, references to applicable Canadian federal or provincial legislation, including statutes enacted by the Parliament of Canada or the National Assembly of Québec, as applicable;
 - d)	words in headings are for information only and shall not affect the construction of this Agreement;
 - e)	references to "person" shall be construed as including any natural or legal person;
 - f)	any words following the terms "including", "include", "in particular", or any similar expression shall be construed as illustrative and shall not limit the sense of the words, description, definition, phrase or term preceding those terms; and